yingyonghui/CommPath/README.md

 ### Brief description of Commpath object
 We start Commpath analysis by creating a Commpath object, which is a S4 object and consists of six slots including (i) data, a matrix containing the normalized expression values by gene * cell; (ii) cell.info, a data frame contain the information of cells; (iii) meta.info, a list containing some important parameters used during the analysis; (iv) LR.marker, a data.frame containing the result of differential expression test of ligands and receptors; (v) interact, a list containing the  information of LR interaction among clusters; (vi) pathway, a list containing the information of pathways related to the ligands and receptors
 ### Commpath input
 The expression matrix and cell indentity information are required for Commpath input.
 We downloaded the processed HCC scRNA-seq data from [Mendeley data](https://doi.org/10.17632/6wmzcskt6k.1).
 For a fast review and illustration of Commpath's functionalities, we randomly selected the expression data of 3000 cells across the top 5000 highly variable genes from the tumor and normal tissues, respectively.
-The example data are also available from Mendeley data (https://xxx).
+The example data are available in the Commpath package.
 We here illustrate the Commpath steps for date from the tumor tissues.
 And analysis for data from the normal tissues would be roughly in the same manner.
 ```
 data("HCC.tumor.3k", package = 'Commpath')
 ```
 This dataset consists of 2 varibles which are required for Commpath input:
 ***tumor.expr*** : expression matrix of gene * cell.
-Expression values are required to be first normalized by the library-size and log-transformed.
+Expression values are required to be first normalized by the library-size and log-transformed;
 ***tumor.label*** : a vector of lables indicating identity classes of cells in the expression matrix, and the order of lables should match the order of cells in the expression matrix; usrs may also provide a data frame containing the meta infomation of cells with the row names matching the cells in the expression matrix and a column named as ***Cluster*** must be included to indicate identity classes of cells.

 #### Identification of marker ligands and receptors